Jacki Cammidge is a participant in the Amazon Services LLC

 Being cardboard, the can is simple enough to cut with kitchen shears into the shape of an old fashioned flour scoop.

-The whole thing is 'drudge textured' with coffee grounds and cinnamon stuck on with Mod Podge glue.
+The whole thing is 'grubby' with coffee grounds and cinnamon stuck on with Mod Podge glue.
+See more on the technique I used on the grubby candles page.

 A wooden turned spindle is glued to the base of it with Gorilla Glue, which I aged with the weathering technique I talk about here.

-Raffia is used to make a hanger, stapled on and then disguised with some tiny drudged stars.
+Raffia is used to make a hanger, stapled on and then disguised with some tiny grubby stars.

 Do I need to say this?
 Obviously you would never use a real candle or tea light in this, because it's going to catch on fire.